Aselimu/What-is-X-saying--/README.md

 ## Overview

-PetLife analyzes vocalizations from babies and pets to understand their emotional states.
+Analyzes vocalizations from babies and pets to understand their emotional states.
 It uses MFCC feature extraction with CNN classification, then generates natural language interpretations using an LLM.

 ## Features